CristianMori/EthernetIpSharp/README.md

-# EthernetIPSharp — EtherNet/IP Device Simulator
+# EthernetIPSharp — EtherNet/IP Libary in C#

 A full CIP protocol stack in C# (.NET 8) that can simulate EtherNet/IP adapter devices and Logix PLC tag servers.
 Tested with real Allen-Bradley ControlLogix PLCs.